FOR IMMEDIATE RELEASE

 Experts, Advocates, Patients, and Policymakers Unite to Advance Asbestos Science, Prevention, Policy, and Justice

-ADAO’s annual conferences bring together leading experts in medicine, science, public health, law, government, labor, and advocacy to share knowledge, advance prevention, and strengthen efforts to eliminate asbestos-caused diseases.
+For more than two decades, ADAO’s annual conference has brought together leading experts in medicine, science, public health, law, government, labor, and advocacy to share research, exchange best practices, advance prevention, and strengthen efforts to eliminate asbestos-caused diseases.

-The 2026 conference comes at a pivotal moment as the EPA’s chrysotile asbestos rule is under review by the Court, a legacy asbestos risk evaluation is underway, and Congress considers the Alan Reinstein Ban Asbestos Now (ARBAN) Act.
+The 2026 conference comes at a pivotal moment as EPA’s chrysotile asbestos rule faces judicial review, EPA continues work on legacy asbestos risk management, and Congress considers the Alan Reinstein Ban Asbestos Now (ARBAN) Act.

 The Academic Conference